 Erin Ollila believes in the power of words and how a message can inform—and even transform—its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghostwriting, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.

-Hill's Science Plan Sensitive Stomach and Skin Small & Mini Adult Dog Food with Turkey is a complete premium pet food for small breed adult dogs aged 1–6 years.
-This deliciously soft mousse is enriched with ingredients that support digestive health & skin care.
+Hill's Science Plan Perfect Digestion Small & Mini Adult Dog Food with Turkey is a complete premium pet food for small breed adult dogs aged 1–6 years.
+This deliciously smooth mousse is precisely balanced to deliver the appropriate amount of energy and to support digestive health in adult, small breed dogs.

 Discover effective tips for cleaning your dog's teeth as well as overall advice for maintaining canine dental health.
 Visit Hill's Pet UK for more expert help.

 Our low calorie formula helps you control your dog's weight.
-It's packed with high-quality protein for building lean muscles, and made with purposeful ingredients for a flavorful, nutritious meal.
+It's packed with high-quality protein for building lean muscles, and made with purposeful ingredients for a flavourful, nutritious meal.
 Clinically proven antioxidants, Vitamin C+E, help promote a healthy immune system.

 Our low calorie formula helps you control your dog's weight.
-It's packed with high-quality protein for building lean muscles, and made with purposeful ingredients for a flavorful, nutritious meal.
+It's packed with high-quality protein for building lean muscles, and made with purposeful ingredients for a flavourful, nutritious meal.
 Clinically proven antioxidants, Vitamin C+E, help promote a healthy immune system.